rubygems/gems/README.md

     end

 ## Supported Ruby Versions
-This library aims to support and is [tested against][travis] the following Ruby
+This library aims to support and is [tested against][gh-actions] the following Ruby
 implementations:

 * Ruby 2.1